julyanB/DMapper/README.md

 ## Usage

-### 1. Mapping with v5
+### 1. Mapping with DMapper (latest version)

-The v5 mapping engine relies solely on the flattened representation of source and destination objects.
+The DMapper (latest version) mapping engine relies solely on the flattened representation of source and destination objects.
 It performs the following steps:
 1. **Flatten the Source:**
    The source object is converted into a dictionary of flattened properties with actual values.
 2. **Flatten the Destination Structure:**